Modern YEAR TWELVE

 –Detective Comics #592-594

 Cornelius Stirk debuts in issues #592-593 (entitled “The Fear”).
 If you don’t already know, Stirk is a cannibal serial killer with mental-projection powers.
 Stirk captures Batman and psychologically tortures him, but Batman eventually busts the villain.
 (Detective Comics #593 is also shown via flashback from Batman: Shadow of the Bat #46, although penciller Tommy Lee Edwards takes some serious artistic liberties, so it looks quite incorrect.)
 As revealed in a reference in The Batman Files, after busting Stirk, Batman examines his Arkham Asylum case-file a few days later, in which has been placed the killer’s journal.
 Batman steals a page from the journal and keeps it for his scrapbook.
 In issue #594, we meet everyone’s favorite Gotham PI, Joe Potato.
 He teams-up with Batman to stop a terrorist bomber, who turns out to be a Wall Street trader that has the unfortunate combo of a stockpile of dynamite and an addiction to Ecstasy.
+The terrorist attempts to blow himself up along with our heroes, but Batman is thankfully able to kick him into a large safe a second after he triggers his suicide bomb.

 –DC Bonus Book #11